didier-durand/lambda-cobol/README.template.md

 When a previous deployment of the CloudFormation stack is active, it gets deleted just before the SAM build to trigger the entire CloudFormation deployment process.

 **Note:** the version of GnuCobol currently used is v2.2.
-A version of published in December, 2020.
-But, its libcob runtime library has hardwired dependencies on very recent Linux system libraries, that are not yet available in Lambda runtime.
+A [version 3.1 was published](https://sourceforge.net/projects/gnucobol/files/gnucobol/) in late December, 2020.
+But, its libcob runtime library has hardwired dependencies on very recent Linux system libraries, that are not yet available with proper version in Lambda runtime.
 We'll bump to newest GnuCobol when Lambda runtime gets updated.

 ## Fork and Setup